• Skip to primary navigation

 Notes and FAQs

 Is there a Dairy Free Option?
-Unfortunately, there is not a dairy free option.
-While using a dairy-free milk would not affect the recipe at all, dairy-free cheeses might not offer the same taste or texture.
-You can, however, try it with a dairy-free cheese.
+Unfortunately, there is no dairy-free option.
+While dairy-free milk would not affect the recipe, dairy-free cheeses might not offer the same taste or texture.
+You can, however, try it with dairy-free cheese.

 Is there an Egg Free Option?
-The eggs are essential at holding the mixture together and I haven’t tested it with egg replacers or other egg-free options.
+The eggs are essential for holding the mixture together, and I haven’t tested it with egg replacers or other egg-free options.

 close up of gluten free corn fritter

 Can I Add Different Seasonings?
 Yes, of course!
-You can adjust the chili powder, add garlic and onion powder, and play with the flavor profile.
-I personally love the combination of the sweet corn with the spicy jalapeno pepper and chili powder.
+Adjust the chili powder, add garlic and onion powder, and play with the flavor profile.
+I love the combination of sweet corn with the spicy jalapeno pepper and chili powder.

 Where Do You Buy the Flour?
-I found Bob’s Red Mill All Purpose Flour at the grocery store and you can find it on Amazon too.
+I found Bob’s Red Mill All Purpose Flour at the grocery store, and you can find it on Amazon.
 Don’t confuse the flour with Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend.
 You want the All Purpose Flour in the red bag.

 Gluten-Free Corn Fritters